caroldomingues/travelJournal-mvp/README.md

 - **Add an Entry:** Document your day with a description, date, and an image.
 - **View Cities:** Explore all the cities where you've added entries.
 - **City Entries:** Dive into the entries for a specific city to relive your experiences.
-- **Delete Entries and Cities:** Easily remove entries or entire cities, automatically deleting associated entries.
+- **Delete Cities:** Easily remove cities, automatically deleting associated entries.

   ​